kipop00/Using-Machine-Learning-to-predict-Avalanche-Danger-Levels/README.md

 Each of the models has been implemented with the goal of predicting the danger level categorized on a scale from 1 to 5, with 1 being the lowest.

+Key findings and results: <br />

+The performance of the models was evaluated based on accuracy primarily but also weighted recall and precision which favor overestimation more than underestimation and punish differences of more than 1 level.
+With that, a Decision Tree fitting resulted in 82% accuracy on the training set and 80% on the test while using 13 features.
+Forests are extremely overfitted and do not produce valuable models by themself.
+On the other hand logistic regression, despite not delivering the best initial results at 70%, I hypothesise that with more research into parameter fittings, a model could be achieved that performs at least as well as the decision tree.

 Dataset: <br />